ck-zhang/px/docs/reference/commands.md

   ERRORS   ...
   ```

   The default reporter groups tests by file, aligns names/durations, numbers failures, and shows a short code excerpt.
-Set `PX_TEST_REPORTER=pytest` to use the native pytest reporter with px’s trimmed defaults (`--color=yes --tb=short --disable-warnings -q`).
+Set `PX_TEST_REPORTER=pytest` to use the native pytest reporter with px’s trimmed defaults (`--color=yes --tb=short -q`). px leaves warning handling to the project’s pytest configuration.

 ### `px fmt`